<< Back to Sustainable Materials Management main page

 One entity, Call2Recycle, has registered as a BSO under the District’s battery stewardship law.

 Carin Stuart at [email protected] or (678) 218-4593.

 What must the battery stewardship organization do?

 The BSO must submit an annual registration form each year by January 1.

-The BSO must also follow other applicable requirements in the law, including developing and submitting a battery stewardship plan.
-A proposed plan must be submitted by January 1, 2023.
+The BSO must also follow other applicable requirements in the law, including developing and submitting a proposed battery stewardship plan and implementing the plan once DOEE approves it.

-Emergency legislation amending the District’s battery stewardship law was enacted on October 17, 2022.
+Temporary legislation amending the District’s battery stewardship law became effective on December 21, 2022.
 These amendments provide important clarifications, technical corrections, and other changes that will help the program run more smoothly.
-Permanent legislation to amend the battery stewardship law has also been introduced before the DC Council.
+Permanent legislation to amend the battery stewardship law has been signed by the Mayor and is undergoing congressional review.